sonyc-project/dob-ahv-crawler/README.md

    1020110001
    ```

-   You can also use this CSV file with the list of all BBL's in NYC.
+   You can also use the bbls.csv file in this repository which contains the list of all BBL's in NYC.
 Another option is to use [this](http://chriswhong.github.io/plutoplus/) tool to filter for specific BBL's.

 2. Run the actual crawler: